quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 				Track:   3 - Outro
 ```

 Pretty nifty, if I do say so myself!
 It's nothing too impressive, but for the amount of code we wrote, it's nice to have this little tree of output to show for.
-Alright, wrapping up...
+If you want to run this yourself...

+# Working Example

+I have a working example of all of this code [here](https://github.com/quintenpalmer/quintenpalmer.github.io/tree/main/codeexamples/2022-01-29-parsing) if you want to run it yourself, or just see it all in one place.

+If you want some sample files to run on, you can `sh generate_flac_library.sh` in that directory and it will generate a few `.flac` files that you can then pass to the rust binary with `cargo run -- path_to_music/`.

+Also, you may notice the linked code has support for [`.mp3`](https://en.wikipedia.org/wiki/MP3) files as well with the [`id3`](https://docs.rs/id3/latest/id3/) crate, if you want to try adding support for [`.m4a`](https://en.wikipedia.org/wiki/MP4_file_format) with [mp4ameta](https://docs.rs/mp4ameta/latest/mp4ameta/) or [`.ogg`](https://en.wikipedia.org/wiki/Ogg) (with [ogg](https://docs.rs/ogg/latest/ogg/) and [lewton](https://docs.rs/lewton/0.10.2/lewton/)), those should be good starting points.

 # Conclusion